The-Dreadnought/Prometheus-Network/README.md

 Configuring wallets is not a trivial task, so Node provides two special execution modes to help you do this, in addition to the normal long-running Service mode.

-1. __Generate mode -__ When you start SubstratumNode in Generate mode, it will generate a new BIP39 mnemonic phrase compatible with wallet software (*e.g.* Metamask, MEW) or hardware devices (*e.g.* Ledger, Trezor) and new earning and consuming wallets for you based on BIP44 derivation paths.
+1. __Generate mode -__ When you start Prometheus NetworkNode in Generate mode, it will generate a new BIP39 mnemonic phrase compatible with wallet software (*e.g.* Metamask, MEW) or hardware devices (*e.g.* Ledger, Trezor) and new earning and consuming wallets for you based on BIP44 derivation paths.
 It will display this information on the console, and immediately terminate.
 You **MUST** record the mnemonic phrase exactly as displayed along with the mnemonic passphrase you provide and